razoumov/publish/02-task-parallelism.md

 ~~~
 var x: sync int;
-writeln('this is the main task launching a new task');
+writeln('this is the main thread launching a new thread');
 begin {
   for i in 1..10 do
-    writeln('this is the new task working: ', i);
+    writeln('this is the new thread working: ', i);
   x = 2;
-  writeln('New task finished');
+  writeln('New thread finished');
 }
-writeln('this is the main task after launching new task ...
+writeln('this is the main thread after launching new thread ...
 I will wait until x is full');
 x;   // not doing anything with a variable, not printing, just calling it
 writeln('and now it is done');
 ~~~